 My husband and me are ‘highly allergic’ to garlic.
 We retch just walking past a Portuguese restaurant.
-We hate the taste almost as much as we hate the smell.
+We dislike the taste almost as much as we dislike the smell.

 Here are home remedies to keep the bugs at bay without harming a single bee…

 Pests don’t like the smell of garlic or the taste either.
 The remedy I was given was to boil garlic in water and leave it to soak for a few days.
 Then put the water in a spray bottle and spray it on your plants.

 I could not wait around for water to boil and soak, so I went home and dumped some of the tub of garlic into each bed and on the leaves of my vegetables and my pecan tree.
 The result was instant.